newmarwegner/auditdatabase/README.md

 6. Fill the parameter in .env file
 7. Install the requirements packages
 8. Create audit schema and tables
+9. Run tests with pytest
-9. Begin use Postgresql.py module
+10. Begin use Postgresql.py module

 ## Codes
 ```